arturparkhisenko/netabrex/README.md

 # netabrex

-> The browser extension to replace browser new Tab
-> No Third-Party Tracking, No Advertising Services, No Cookies
+> The browser extension to replace browser new Tab.
+No Third-Party Tracking, No Advertising, No Cookies

 ## Developing